Andy-Corrigan-98/mcp-server/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details on:
+- **Functional architecture patterns** and single-responsibility principles
-- Development setup and workflows
+- Development setup and modern workflows
 - Ethics review requirements for consciousness tools
 - Security audit processes for memory systems
 - Code standards and testing requirements

 ---

-Built with ❤️ for responsible AI consciousness research and powered by **Prisma ORM** for type-safe database operations
+Built with ❤️ for responsible AI consciousness research featuring **modern functional architecture** and powered by **Prisma ORM** for type-safe database operations.